Bylaws of the Will County Beekeepers Association

 ANNUAL MEETING

-The Annual Meeting shall be the membership meeting in November each year for the purpose of electing Officers to the Board, considering proposed bylaw amendments and conducting other regular meeting business.
+The Annual Meeting shall be the membership meeting in November each year for the purpose of electing Officers to the Board, considering proposed bylaw amendments, and conducting other regular meeting business.

 SPECIAL MEETINGS

 Special meetings, organization sponsored events, organization involved parties, field trips, and workshops may be organized and approved by the Board.
 Announcements will be made to all current members.
-There may be additional requirements or fees involved in these types of meetings.
+There may be additional requirements and/or fees involved in these types of meetings.
 Examples include volunteering time or equipment, and paying various fees or costs.

-ARTICLE IV ORDER OF BUSINESS
+ARTICLE IV – ORDER OF BUSINESS

 SECTION 1.
 PROCEDURES:

-In order to conduct business as rapidly as possible, "Robert's Rules of Order" shall be the parliamentary authority for all matters of procedure not specifically covered within these bylaws.
+To conduct business as rapidly as possible, “Robert’s Rules of Order” shall be the parliamentary authority for all matters of procedure not specifically covered within these bylaws.

 SECTION 2.
 REGULAR MEETINGS